-The state and juvenile courts have a long standing partnership based on the commitment to reduce the number of youth in the juvenile justice system and reliance on state institution programs.
+The state and juvenile courts have a long standing partnership founded on the commitment to reduce the number of youth in the juvenile justice system, and the overall reliance on state institution programs.
 The partnership has included funding for the local juvenile court programs that are effective at reducing juvenile criminal behavior.
-This collaborative effort has moved through various iterations to include probation subsidies, grants for effective programs, disposition alternative programs for committable youth, and statewide application of evidence-based programs.
-In 2009, the legislature required that all state dollars passed to local juvenile courts by the Juvenile Justice and Rehabilitation Administration's (JJ&RA) Juvenile Rehabilitation (JR) be administered as a block grant.
-Priority is to be given to evidence based programs and alternatives diverting youth from confinement in JR. Block grants maximize local flexibility and decision making while improving the ability to evaluate program impact through the effective use of data.
+This collaborative effort has moved through various iterations to include probation subsidies, grants for effective programs, disposition alternative programs for committable youth, and a statewide application of evidence-based programs.
+In 2009, the legislature required that all state dollars passed to local juvenile courts by the Rehabilitation Administration's (RA) Juvenile Rehabilitation (JR) be administered as a block grant.
+Priority of this particular block grant is to be given to evidence-based programs, and alternatives diverting youth from confinement in JR.

-This report is for the third state fiscal year (SFY) of the Block Grant implementation, 2014.
-The Block Grant is a way of funding juvenile courts which emphasizes serving the highest risk youth to improve public safety and maximize savings to the state and local communities.
-The Block Grant Funding Formula provides financial incentive to courts that deliver the programs that have demonstrated effectiveness and divert committable youth from state institution beds.
+The Block Grant is a way of funding juvenile courts that allows for local flexibility to meet the needs of high risk youth, while also improving public safety and maximizing savings to the state and local communities.
+The Block Grant Funding Formula provides financial incentive to courts who deliver programs that have demonstrated effectiveness and divert committable youth from state institution beds.

-The following are highlights from the third year of implementation:
+The following are highlights of the Block Grant implementation: